A-03991

 Plain Language

-Any denial, delay, or modification of health care services based on medical necessity must be made by a licensed physician or a health care provider competent to evaluate the specific clinical issues at hand.
-The reviewing professional must consider the requesting provider's recommendation and the enrollee's individual medical or dental history and clinical circumstances.
-This effectively requires a qualified clinical peer to make all adverse medical necessity determinations, regardless of what AI tools were used in the process.
+Any denial, delay, or modification of health care services based on medical necessity must be made by a licensed physician or a health care provider who is clinically competent in the relevant specialty.
+The reviewing professional must consider the requesting provider's recommendation and the enrollee's individualized medical or dental history and clinical circumstances.
+AI tools cannot make these adverse determinations — a qualified human must do so.
+This provision operates as an overriding requirement regardless of the other subsection (a) obligations.

 Statutory Text